Unveiling eXp World Holdings (EXPI)'s Value: Is It Really Priced

 Company Introduction

-eXp World Holdings operates a cloud-based residential real estate brokerage and a technology platform business, emphasizing immersive technologies to increase business efficiency and reduce traditional office space costs.
-With a presence in the United States, Canada, the United Kingdom, Australia, and beyond, eXp World Holdings has diversified its operations into Real Estate Brokerage, Technology Products and Services, Title, Escrow, Settlement Services, and Mortgage Brokerage Services.
-When juxtaposed with its current stock price of $12 and a GF Value of $33.53, it suggests that the company may be significantly undervalued.
+eXp World Holdings operates as a cloud-based residential real estate company, revolutionizing the industry with its innovative technology platform.
+This platform enhances business efficiency while reducing traditional office space costs.
+With diverse operations spanning the United States, Canada, the United Kingdom, Australia, South Africa, France, India, Portugal, and Mexico, eXp World Holdings has established a strong presence in the global market.
+The company's valuation is particularly intriguing when comparing its current stock price of $11.56 to the GuruFocus Fair Value (GF Value) of $19.99, suggesting a potential undervaluation.

 Summarize GF Value